Sorry, you need to enable JavaScript to visit this website.

 Understanding what happens when inheriting retirement accounts

-It’s important to name beneficiaries: Should you die without naming beneficiaries, your account could pass into probate — a lengthy legal process that will slow or even prevent distribution of your savings to your heirs, with possible tax consequences.
-In most states, a surviving spouse automatically inherits a retirement account that has no designated beneficiary.
+It’s important to name beneficiaries.
+Should you die without naming beneficiaries, your account could pass into probate — a lengthy legal process that will slow or even prevent distribution of your savings to your heirs, with possible tax consequences.
+In most employer-sponsored retirement plans under federal law, a surviving spouse will inherit if no beneficiary is validly designated.
+The rules for IRAs vary according to state laws and the plan/documents.

 What is a contingent beneficiary?